Ed94/gencpp/Readme.md

 * This library treats memory failures as fatal.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.

-## There are four sets of interfaces for Code AST generation the library provides
+## There are three sets of interfaces for Code AST generation the library provides

 * Upfront
-* Incremental
 * Parsing
 * Untyped